mchong-github/mikechong-test/README.md

   - CD
 > For CD, a git repo can be utilized to integrate and store large amount of "jobs" to be scheduled in the cluster.
-> Then, each repo/branch can be setup with an automatic trigger(ie. git commit) in the event of updated job/code to be deployed into the desired environment
+> Then, each repo/branch can be setup with an automatic trigger(ie. git commit) or time scheduled in the event of updated job/code to be deployed into the desired environment.
+> For production, stages to perform tests(ex: unit/stress/load/etc tests) prior to going live is highly recommended.

   - Evaluation Criteria
 > Since this exercise was to deploy Nomad(from Hashicorp), I looked for tools that can be integrated well.
 > I used 'hashi-up" for my cluster builds.
 > I also researched into other tools from Hashicorp, which could be used to complement this deployment (i.e  Consul, Vault, Terraform).
->

 <br>
 <br>